I recently got this question via e-mail from Viky from Germany:

 The other time was when flying from Miami to Honduras with Spirit Airlines.
 I was again told that I’d need proof of onward travel for immigration.
 This time, the staff at the check-in desk actually booked a refundable return for me, and gave me the phone number I could call after I’d landed and crossed the border to immediately cancel and refund this flight.

 How to avoid problems

 - Arrive at the airport early.
-If they refuse to check you in, you’ll still have time to buy a ticket in a pinch.
-When I had to run around like a headless chicken trying to sort out a flight booking it got a little stressful.
-Make sure you’ve got at least an hour to spare.
+If they refuse to check you in, you’ll still have time to buy a (preferably throw-away or refundable) ticket in a pinch.
+When I had to run around like a headless chicken trying to sort out a flight booking, things got a little stressful.

-Generally speaking, flying on one-way tickets is fine, and if it makes sense for your trip, just do it.
-If you’re nervous about facing any problems, be sure to show up early and remember you can always get a cheap disposable ticket for your proof of onward travel.
+Flying on one-way tickets is sometimes necessary, especially for longer-term travelers who can’t always plan that far ahead.
+Obviously, it would be crazy to have to pay for a return flight you’ll never use.
+If you’re worried about facing any problems, be sure to show up early at the airport and remember you can always get a cheap disposable ticket for your proof of onward travel.